REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-Every time a piece of real estate is bought and sold, the sale is reported to the local assessor, so they're aware of the change of ownership and the price that was paid for the property.
+Every time a piece of real estate is bought and sold, the sale is reported to the local assessor so they know the change of ownership and the price paid for the property.

 The assessor can use this data point, along with comparable property sales in the area to determine what the most realistic value of the property is.

 Since this is literally the price that was paid for the property, this could also be a reasonable number to use when determining the market value of the property and, ultimately, the depreciation amount.

 When it comes to calculating eligible costs for depreciation, the baseline value always starts with what you PAID for the property (i.e. – the purchase price) and not what the value might be.

 With that said, the issue of calculating the land value specifically (as opposed to the value of the buliding, land improvements or equipment) is another matter that needs to be evaluated separately.

 Once we've established the baseline value (i.e. – acquisition price), the next step is to identify what portion of that number is attributable to the land.

 Since this entire calculation is subject to the IRS's judgment, it's helpful to hear their input on how to do this:

 “Since land cannot be depreciated, you need to allocate the original purchase price between land and building.
 You can use the property tax assessor's values to compute a ratio of the value of the land to the building.”

 While the IRS doesn't explicitly state that the tax assessor's opinion of land value is the only option that can be used, based on this statement, the IRS seems to prefer this approach.